10 things to do when starting a new blog

 If you want to start your own blog, we have some top tips to get you going and hopefully make your blog a success.

 Read on for a list of 10 things to do when starting a new blog…

 Disclosure: Some of the links in this post are affiliate links, meaning, at no additional cost to you, we may receive a small commission if you click through and make a purchase.

 #1 Decide what you’re going to blog about

-The first thing you need to think about is what you are going to blog about.
+The first thing you need to think about is what to blog about.
 What do you love to do?
 What are your interests and hobbies?

 You need to think about these things before you decide on your blogging niche.
 If you try to blog about everything you’ll confuse your readers and yourself.

 There are so many subjects you can choose to write about, from fashion to parenting, food to travel.
 Don’t pick something just because it’s popular or because your favourite blogger is doing it.

 Once you’ve chosen your niche, do some research on whether this will be of interest to others.
 Are many people searching for these topics?
 Are there many other blogs on this subject?

 #2 Think of a name for your blog